patrick-merchant/backend-project/ReadMe.md

-## Running the API - List of Possible Commands (CRUD Functionality:)
+## Running the API - List of Possible Commands (CRUD Functionality):
 A couple of notes:
 - Each class has full CRUD functionality, and a number of filters.
 - Any filters that could take in Strings do - this allowed us to use derived queries with "ContainingIgnoreCase" to reduce user input error and offer multiple options in e.g. Podcast sources.